MCracker2002/FacebookBrute/README.md

   * i am not responsible for your actions.

 # That's All :)
-   * This Script Coded By Oseid Aldary
+   * This Script Coded By MCracker2002
    * Thanks For Usage
    * Have A Nice Day...GoodBye :)